RoSchmi/PlatformIO/Proj/Feather_Rfm69_Power_a_Heating_Survey/README.md

 and transmits these data via Rfm69 radio transmission to an Internet Gateway (GHI FEZ Spider Board) which stores the data in the Cloud (Azure Storage Tables)

+The wiring can be seen in folder 'pictures'

 There were difficulties to debug with JLink, this link shows how it can be done.

 https://community.platformio.org/t/problems-starting-debug-session-with-jlink-on-feather-m0/12291